 - The right to inspect and review their education record within 45 days of the date RDGS receives the access request.
 Students should submit to the Registrar's Office an official written request that identifies the record(s) requested for inspection.
-The Director of Operations will send a notification of the time and place where the record may be inspected. - The right to request an amendment of the educational record that a student believes is inaccurate or misleading.
-To request an amendment, please write to the Director of Operations, clearly identify the amendment, and specify why the record is inaccurate and/or misleading.
+The school official will send a notification of the time and place where the record may be inspected. - The right to request an amendment of the educational record that a student believes is inaccurate or misleading.
+To request an amendment, please write to the Director Registrar and Financial Aid Services, to clearly identify the amendment, and specify why the record is inaccurate and/or misleading.
 If RDGS decides not to amend the record as requested, the student will be notified.
 Additional information regarding the hearing procedure to contest the non-amendment decision will be provided at the time of notification. - The right to consent to disclosures of personally identifiable information contained in the student's education record, except to the extent that FERPA authorizes disclosure without consent.
 RDGS discloses education records without the student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official includes a person employed by RDGS in an administrative, supervisory, academic, research, or support staff position; a person serving on the board of trustees; or a student serving on an official committee, such as a grievance or student progression committee.
 A school official also may include a volunteer or contractor outside of RDGS who performs an institutional service or function for which RDGS would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of Personally Identifiable Information (PII) from education records, such as an attorney, auditor, collection agent, or a person volunteering to assist another school official in their duties.
 A school official typically has a legitimate educational interest if the official needs to review an educational record in order to fulfill their professional responsibilities for RDGS. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by RDGS to comply with the requirements of FERPA.
-FERPA is administered by the: Student Privacy Policy Office U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-4605 disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, § 99.32 of FERPA regulations requires the institution to record the disclosure.
+FERPA is administered by the:

+Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605

+Additionally, FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, § 99.32 of FERPA regulations requires the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
 A postsecondary institution may disclose PII from the education records without obtaining the prior written consent of the student -

-Additionally, FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
-Except for